 WHAT OTHER ISSUES CAN ASICS GAIT ANALYSIS IDENTIFY?

 As well as under- and overpronation and running inefficiencies, ASICS gait analysis can help to identify a range of issues including:

-- Slow cadence - Taking long strides at too low a frequency is not conducive to efficient or faster running
+- Slow cadence - Taking long strides at too low a frequency

 - Heel striking - Where the heel lands and whether that could lead to injury